eqela/sympathy/README.md

 filesy -OcontentDirectory=directoryToShare -OlistenPort=8081
 ```

-Use keepalive to keep the server running in the background:
+Use svcy to keep the server running:

 ```
-keepalive -bg filesy -OcontentDirectory=directoryToShare -OlistenPort=8081
+svcy filesy -OcontentDirectory=directoryToShare -OlistenPort=8081
 ```

 For further information and deeper explanations, please see the complete